zhound420/rabbitmq/README.md

 - **Developers**: Help us enhance the functionality of the toolkit.
 Check out the "Future Improvements" section for inspiration.
 - **Users**: Use the toolkit and provide us with feedback on your experience.
 Your insights are invaluable in helping us improve.
 - **AI Enthusiasts**: Share your ideas on how we can make the toolkit better.
 We're always open to fresh perspectives.

-Check out our [contributing guide](CONTRIBUTING.md) for more information on how to get started.
-We look forward to collaborating with you!